 - Luxury bus from Bangkok to a ferry pier near Chumphon.

 - High speed ferry to Koh Tao.

-Buy Tickets to Koh Tao
+Buy Tickets from Bangkok to Koh Tao

 Search results will list of a variety of different transport options and a variety of different travel providers allowing you to compare ticket prices, departure and arrival times, and how the long the journey will take.

-Lomprayah Service to Koh Tao
+Lomprayah Service from Bangkok to Koh Tao

 The Lomprayah High Speed Ferry provides the most popular and probably the best joint bus and ferry service from Bangkok to Koh Tao.
 The service departs from the Bowon Niwet Road, which is near to the Khao San Road.
 Before you board you first need to check in about 45 minutes before at the Lomprayah booking office, which is easy to find as it is also near the Khao San Road on Soi Rambutri.